Transform your garage door to a gorgeous faux wood door with this easy gel stain DIY garage door makeover!

 Pro Tip: Gel stain can be hard to remove from your hands.
 Wash your hands with water and cooking oil and watch the gel stain peel off easily.

-For kicks, below is a look at the front of our house when we bought it, and then with our current updates for curb appeal and the DIY garage door makeover!
+For kicks, below is a look at the front of our house when we bought it, and then with our current updates for curb appeal and the DIY wood garage door makeover!

 Love it!